10 Big Data predictions for 2016

 Prof.Dr.
 Michael Feindt, Founder, Blue Yonder: “Everyone has big data now, but raw data on its own provides no value.
 The value comes from what you do with that data and what this means for 2016 is that we will enter the age of the algorithm.

 “Only by applying algorithms will people find transformative value from their data.
 Algorithms help organisations put their data to work, providing predictive analytics and automated decisions.
+Data visualization tools are useful in analyzing large sets of data using graphs and dashboards thereby creating reports helpful for taking business decisions.

 “Algorithms create action; without action you achieve very little.
 With the Internet of Things taking off; smart phones; driverless cars; connected devices, comes more and more data.
 This data requires algorithms to make sense of it; to create operational efficiencies; to predict outcomes and make decisions based on this; to differentiate your brand; to stay ahead of the competition.